 Spica looks like one star, but it is at least two stars, both larger and hotter than our sun, orbiting only 18 million kilometers (11 million miles) apart.
-That’s in contrast to 150 million kilometers for Earth’s distance from our sun.
+That’s in contrast to 150 million kilometers (93.3 million miles) for Earth’s distance from our sun.
 Their mutual gravity distorts each star into an egg shape, with the pointed ends facing each other as they whirl around, completing a single orbit in only four days.
 Follow the links below to learn more about Spica, brightest star in the constellation Virgo the Maiden.

 By the end of August, Spica can be viewed only briefly in the west-southwestern sky as darkness falls.